CodepediaOrg/codepediaorg.github.io/_posts/2016-08-02-a-developers-guide-to-using-aliases.md

 ---
 layout: post
-title: A developer's approach to using aliases
+title: A developer's guide to using aliases
 description: "In this post, I am presenting a show introduction to aliases and how I am using bash aliases to make my everyday developer life easier"
 author: ama
-permalink: /ama/a-developers-approach-to-using-aliases/
+permalink: /ama/a-developers-guide-to-using-aliases/
-published: false
+published: true
 categories: [dev tools]
 tags: [linux shell, alias, dev tools]
 ---